adept-thu/Dual-Radar/README.md

     │  ├─training_robosense.zip
     └─README_dual_radar.txt
 ```
 This folder contained 10007 frames of labeled pointclouds and image data.
-The structure of the
-foler is shown as blow:
+The structure of the folder is shown as blow:
 ```
     └─Dual Radar
     ├─ImageSets